 and $\mathbb{P}[z_{i,k}=1] = 1-\mathbb{P}[z_{i,k}=0] = \phi$.
 Then, the beta prior for $\phi$ becomes conditionally conjugate.

-The challenging part of the MCMC algorithm is the sampling of latent variables, $\t_{1:n}$ and $\z_{1:n}$.
-In the univariate case ($p=1$), the sampling of $t_1,\dots ,t_n$ is straightforward; they are conditionally independent and can be sampled in parallel from the well known distributions.
+The challenging part of the MCMC algorithm is the sampling of the latent variables $\t_{1:n}$ and $\z_{1:n}$.
+In the univariate case ($p=1$), the sampling of $t_1,\dots ,t_n$ is straightforward; they are conditionally independent and can be sampled in parallel from well-known distributions.
 In the multivariate case, however, the full conditional of $\t_i$ is no longer any well-known distribution due to the interaction term of $t_{i,k}$ and $t_{i,k'}$ for $k\not=k'$ in the likelihood.
-More importantly, although we can still enjoy the conditional independence across observations, we do have correlations within observations.
-That is, while $\t_1,\dots, \t_n$ are mutually independent, $t_{i,1},\dots, t_{i,p}$ are not independent for each $i$ conditional on data and the other parameters.
-Sampling of each element of $\t_i$ one-by-one from the two component mixture is feasible, but most likely results in the highly-autocorrelated Markov chains.
-The same within-observation dependence can be seen in $z_{i,1},\dots ,z_{i,p}$ for each $i$.
-From the viewpoint of computational statistics, this problem resembles the posterior computation under the point-mass spike-and-slab priors for variable selection.

-To accelerate the convergence of the Markov chains, we consider the slice sampler in sampling $\t_i$.
-Also, we introduce more latent variables to decrease the autocorrelation among $z_{i,1},\dots ,z_{i,p}$.
+More importantly, although we still enjoy conditional independence across observations, we have correlations within the observations.
+That is, $\t_1,\dots, \t_n$ are mutually independent, but $t_{i,1},\dots, t_{i,p}$ are not independent for each $i$ conditional on the data and other parameters.
+Sampling each element of $\t_i$ individually from the two-component mixture is feasible but most likely results in the highly-autocorrelated Markov chains.
+The same within-observation dependence can be observed in $z_{i,1},\dots ,z_{i,p}$ for each $i$.
+From the viewpoint of computational statistics, this problem resembles a posterior computation using point-mass spike-and-slab priors for variable selection.
+To accelerate the convergence of the Markov chains, we considered the slice sampler in sampling $\t_i$, as well as introduced more latent variables to decrease the autocorrelation among $z_{i,1},\dots ,z_{i,p}$.